orbitalquark/textadept/docs/manual.md

     make install DESTDIR=/prefix/to/install/to

-**Linux and BSD note:** if any of Textadept's dependencies are installed under a prefix that your compiler flags do not include by default (e.g. */usr/local/*), you will have to run something like:
+**Linux note:** if any of Textadept's dependencies are installed under a prefix that your compiler flags do not include by default (e.g. */usr/local/*), you will have to run something like:

     make CFLAGS="-I/usr/local/include" CXXFLAGS="-I/usr/local/include -L/usr/local/lib"